-Back to Basic - Picking & Packing
+Part 6 Back to Basic - What is Picking & Packing in WMS

 Whether the warehouse operation uses paper or mobile device (commonly referred to as Radio Frequency or RF), the picking tasks should be system guided.
 This means picker follows the instructions given by WMS, walks to the chosen locations to pick the required items.
 The instructions from WMS include the sequence of the tasks, which mean “pick path”.
 A good warehouse management system should have the pick path feature, instructing picker to walk the warehouse in the shortest path and hence the productivity shall improve.